“The Plan is No Plan”. This statement was repeated about 100 times in 2 weeks of camping away from civilization with a group of friends.

 To obsess over your potential, you must never be satisfied/overly happy/proud/indulgent in where you already reached to.
 Instead, you must remind yourself of how far you have left to go.

 The only people who will do this are those who want it badly enough.
+Such people would be truly bothered by wasted potential.

 This applies to an individual, a project, or a business.

+You can be everything you want to be.
 The only question is how badly do you want it?

 I realized recently that I’m addicted to work.
 The realization came when I couldn’t ‘switch off’, going back to my phone or laptop every few minutes to check notifications and want to make more progress, although I just spent 10+ hours being very productive.